17 November 2020

 One simple way to invest sustainably is to do it through a sustainable investment fund.
-The fund manager does the work for you: using a definition of responsible investment and certain sustainability criteria, they select the shares and/or bonds from which they expect the most potential.
+The fund manager does the work for you: using a definition of responsible investment and certain sustainability criteria, the manager selects the shares and/or bonds from which the most potential return is expected.

-3. What kind of budget to I need to start ESG investing?
+3. What kind of budget do I need for sustainable investing?

-You don’t need a huge amount of capital to start investing.
-By opting for an intermittent investment plan you can start with an amount of €25 per month.
-With this approach, you regularly deposit an amount in a sustainable fund.
+By opting for a periodic investment plan, you can start with an amount of €25 per month.
+With this plan, you will be making regular deposits into a sustainable fund.

 4. What about the return on ESG investing?

 The overwhelming majority of research in this area has concluded that there is a positive link between the financial performance of companies and their ESG policy.

 Moreover, these companies appear to be less volatile in general (volatility is the degree of fluctuation in the markets).
 So, sustainable investing is potentially not only good for the environment and society, but also for the health of your portfolio as well.

 Companies choosing a sustainable approach also have a better chance of survival over the longer term.
 This is because they are exposed to less risk.
 Two examples of reduced risk include: a company with a transparent purchasing policy having less chance of being involved in a bribery scandal; and organisations that innovate to reduce the ecological footprint of their factories being able to count on more support from their customers.